Johnny9527/LCFC_2019/MySDDs.md

 ![](https://github.com/Johnny9527/LCFC_2019/blob/main/Pictures/SystemConfiguration_.png)
 ###### ↑ The SDD also need to guide the PLM development engineers on how to configure the system according the users' requirements.
 ######   (The blurry part is confidential details)

+Although I had only served in LCFC for three months, I created four SDDs by myself, invloved in assisting several cross-department projects, and helped to deal with dozens of emergency issues.
+Therefore, I self-considered as a hard-working and enthusiactic employee of LCFC.